How to Build A Guitar Practice Routine That Gets Results

 If you’re struggling to see results, you probably need a new guitar practice routine.
 Such a simple change can help you restart your learning and give you a boost of motivation!

 Let’s explore how we should be using our practice time.
 As well as what we should focus on.

 Firstly have a plan.

-Having a plan means you’ll waste less time deciding what to practise.
-It’s easy to maximize your practise time by removing the guesswork, regardless of how long or short, you have to practise.
+Having a plan means you’ll waste less time deciding what to practice.
+It’s easy to maximize your practice time by removing the guesswork, regardless of how long or short you have to practice.

 Before you can plan, you need some goals.
 While this is up to you, here are some ideas.
-Learn 10 songs for a gig in two months time.
-By the summer learn the solo to Highway To Hell.
+Learn 10 songs for a gig in two months.
+By the summer, learn the solo to Highway To Hell.
 Transcribe Paul Jackson Jr’s latest album over the next year.

 All of these are epic goals.

 They all are SMART goals.
-If you’re not aware of what that means, then it’s quite simple.
+If you’re not aware of what that means, it’s quite simple.